movabletype/mt-docs-data-api-reference/pages.md

 Code | Status | Description
 ---- | ------ | -----------
 200 | OK | No Errors.
-403 | Forbidden | Do not have permission to delete the speciied entry.
+403 | Forbidden | Do not have permission to delete the speciied page.
-404 | Not Found | Site or Entry not found.
+404 | Not Found | Site or Page not found.

 **Permissions**

 + edit_entry
-    + for retrieve unpublished entry

 + Parameters
     + site_id (required, number) ...
 The site ID.
-    + entry_id (required, number) ...
-The entry ID.
+    + page_id (required, number) ...
+The page ID.

 + Response 200 (application/json)

         {
           "excerpt" : "We are excited to announce that Six Apar...", "status" : "Publish",